beeckcenter/softwarecollaborative.org/landscape-report.md

 ### Where They Come From

-Nearly every co-op began with a common user need that existed at a small number of agencies.
+Nearly every collaborative began with a common user need that existed at a small number of agencies.
 They had the same problem at the same time, and decided to work together to solve it.

-Many co-ops were created from the top down, emerging from an existing interagency organization.
+Many collaboratives were created from the top down, emerging from an existing interagency organization.
 The American Association of State Highway and Transportation Officials, for example, has been around for more than a century, but it wasn’t until 1985 that they addressed the common technical needs of their members by getting into the software business.
 These existing interagency non-profit organizations are fertile grounds for collaborative software development, thanks to their shared mission and existing governance structure.
 They often start by sharing standards, move onto sharing data, and then transition into sharing software.

-Other co-ops arose from less deliberate processes.
+Other collaboratives arose from less deliberate processes.
 For example, the state of Georgia created the Public Information Network for Electronic Services (PINES) to run the state’s libraries before deciding to open source it, which resulted in Evergreen, now run by a non-profit organization and used in more than 2,000 libraries.
-These sorts of co-ops don’t originate in conference working sessions, but in the hallway conversations between sessions.
+These sorts of collaboratives don’t originate in conference working sessions, but in the hallway conversations between sessions.
 They start with the minimum viable product, and grow organically, often over many years, even decades.
 They start at the bottom and grow out and up.

 ### Why There Aren’t More

-Given the value and success of intergovernmental software cooperatives, why aren’t there more of them?
+Given the value and success of intergovernmental software collaboratives, why aren’t there more of them?
 There are a handful of factors that appear to contribute to their relative scarcity.

-Governments’ budgeting and procurement processes appear to be a significant limitation on the creation and expansion of cooperatives.
+Governments’ budgeting and procurement processes appear to be a significant limitation on the creation and expansion of collaboratives.
 When a new policy is being implemented or an agency requires new technical functionality, they often begin by publishing a Request for Information (RFI), to solicit feedback from the software industry about what options exist and an approximate cost for those products or services.
-Monitoring RFIs and replying to them is a significant amount of work, an investment that makes sense for a software vendor, but that does not make sense for cooperatives.
+Monitoring RFIs and replying to them is a significant amount of work, an investment that makes sense for a software vendor, but that does not make sense for collaboratives.
 Agencies generally use RFI responses to make a budget request to their legislature, for example, which results in an allocation of funding to the agency.
 The agency then publishes a request for proposals (RFP), which is met by detailed proposals from vendors in the software industry.
-RFPs can be hundreds of pages long, and require proposals that are equally lengthy; again, cooperatives have neither the capacity nor the interest to write such proposals.
-The entire process by which agencies request funding for and acquire new technical functionality is built for purchasing software and services from commercial vendors, not for sharing and reusing software from co-ops.
+RFPs can be hundreds of pages long, and require proposals that are equally lengthy; again, collaboratives have neither the capacity nor the interest to write such proposals.
+The entire process by which agencies request funding for and acquire new technical functionality is built for purchasing software and services from commercial vendors, not for sharing and reusing software from collaboratives.

-Agencies are not pushed by funders to seek out co-ops because budget staff—at agency, executive, and legislative levels—are seldom aware of the existence of co-ops.
-If they knew about co-ops, they could encourage or require agencies to explore that option prior to requesting funding.
+Agencies are not pushed by funders to seek out collaboratives because budget staff—at agency, executive, and legislative levels—are seldom aware of the existence of co-ops.
+If they knew about collaboratives, they could encourage or require agencies to explore that option prior to requesting funding.

-Even if an agency was aware of an existing co-op that they wanted to join, they might find it challenging to do.
+Even if an agency was aware of an existing collaborative that they wanted to join, they might find it challenging to do.
 Governments have comfortable, familiar processes around budgeting and procurement; an agency wishing to join a multi-state compact or sign a memorandum of understanding with a non-profit organization would find itself far off that beaten path, faced with government attorneys who are incentivized to guide agencies away from anything new or different, in order to reduce risk.

-Finally, cooperatives are simply not well known.
+Finally, collaboratives are simply not well known.
 They receive little attention, the software that they maintain tends not to be public-facing, and their low dollar values mean that they’re not on a budget staff’s radar.
-Agencies are unlikely to be aware of cooperatives as a concept, and so they are left relying on standard procurement processes.
+Agencies are unlikely to be aware of collaboratives as a concept, and so they are left relying on standard procurement processes.

 ## Case Studies

-Of the many government software co-ops—young and old, successful and unsuccessful, formal and informal, local and international—we have selected a half-dozen that illustrate these ranges.
+Of the many government software collaboratives—young and old, successful and unsuccessful, formal and informal, local and international—we have selected a half-dozen that illustrate these ranges.
 Here are thumbnail sketches of each, linking to longer case studies.

 ### In Practice: AASHTOWare